EC directives and legislation

 General

-This Act provides a range of new powers for communities to get involved in the ownership of land and other assets, in decision making, and in securing better outcomes through public services.
+Community Empowerment Act - This Act provides a range of new powers for communities to get involved in the ownership of land and other assets, in decision making, and in securing better outcomes through public services.
 These powers include community right to buy, asset transfer requests and participation requests.
-The Scottish Government has detailed guidance on the Community Empowerment and Engagement Website on how to make requests.
+The Scottish Government has detailed guidance on the Community Empowerment and Engagement website on how to make requests.
 Requests should be made using our online contact form.